tgrapperon/composable-effect-identifier/README.md

 This works well.
 Calling `TimerID()` and creating a whole type when we simply need an `Hashable` value feels a little awkward though.

-The `@EffectID` property wrapper allows to define indentifiers with an absolutely clear intent:
+The `@EffectID` property wrapper allows to define identifiers with an absolutely clear intent:
 ```swift
 @EffectID var timerID
 ```